Collated by Chaim Freedman,

 His personal convictions and his attitude toward Jews are of little, if any, importance.
 More important, as a lesson from History, is the fact that as soon as civil order in the Russian empire collapsed, the Jewish minority became a target for unleashed savagery of surrounding people, no matter to which camp those savages belonged, and after even many years of relatively peaceful coexistence.

-Communist, and took it seriously: he kept company with other Anarchists,
+it seriously: he kept company with other Anarchists, traveled to

-propaganda against him.
-In conclusion he says, that this measure worked,
+against him.
+In conclusion he says, that this measure worked, other priests

-other priests ceased meddling in things not of direct concern to them.
+ceased meddling in things not of direct concern to them.
+Sometimes their

-Sometimes their parishioners asked them sarcastically: “Why don’t you preach
+parishioners asked them sarcastically: “Why don’t you preach any more about

 Army of Makhno lived off the land;, they had no support from a rear, no source of provision, or horses etc. other than what they obtained by robbery (The Red army was not better in this respect).
 Units of this army were very volatile, they had no uniforms, an important element of their tactic was to come together for a major operation and then disperse afterward, leaving only the nucleus of an army.
 This means that detachments of Makhno’s army could rob, burn and kill to their heart’s content, even if Makhno himself did not order all or some of this behavior.
 (But he ordered a lot of this).
 As mentioned above, in his memoirs he does not sound like a rabid anti-Semite.
 Nevertheless, peasant bandits under his command did not need any encouragement from him in this respect.